-Treats high blood pressure (hypertension) and heart failure.
-Reduces risk of heart attack, stroke, and death in people 55 years of age or older who have heart disease.
+Treats high blood pressure and heart failure after a heart attack.
+Reduces risk of heart attack, stroke, and death in people 55 years and older who have heart disease.
 This medicine is an ACE (angiotensin-converting enzyme) inhibitor.

 There may be other brand names for this medicine.

 When This Medicine Should Not Be Used

 You should not use this medicine if you have had an allergic reaction to ramipril or to any other ACE inhibitor (such as captopril, enalapril, lisinopril, Accupril®, Lotrel®, or Zestril®), or if you have a history of angioedema caused by an ACE inhibitor.
 Do not use this medicine if you are pregnant or breastfeeding.

 How to Use This Medicine